multifreded/hv20/day13/README.md

 […]
 ```

-`Download.xls_part9` seems to be an Hex encoded file.
+`Download.xls_part9` seems to be a Hex encoded file.
 Decoding it and sending it
 through _file(1)_ and _xxd(1)_ reveals that again it's a compressed archive file
 of sorts …